pbaer/neural-chess/README.md

 (if it's about to attempt an illegal move, it keeps examining its next-best guess for that board position until it finds a legal move;
 currently, about 70% of its move attempts are legal).

-The model uses a three fully-connected hidden layers with 2,000 nodes per layer.
+The model uses three fully-connected hidden layers with 2,000 nodes per layer.
 The input is the board position and the output is the predicted move, based on observing board + move pairs by winning players in the historical game database.

 Against Stockfish (a popular chess engine), on its most rudimentary setting (depth=0, skill=0), the model wins about